“Hm…I was human before the radiation, before the war actually.”

 Without further ado I walk in front of them, not really caring if my figure disappears from time to time in the dark, they were the ones who should keep up with my pace; And now, getting so close to the laboratory, I was dreading what we would find inside.

-Hum, never thought I would come back to this place after 8 years away… but it was far from enough, even a lifetime wouldn’t be enough time away to forget this place.
+Hum, never thought I would come back to this place after 8 years … but it was far from enough, even a lifetime wouldn’t be enough time away to forget this place.

 I look back at the humans, remembering Dylan happiness, stilling my heart.
 I wasn’t the same as before, things weren’t the same as before.